lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

       exit $?
 ```

-Next we need to download Kubernetes binaries, lets write another file for this
+Next, we need to download Kubernetes binaries, let's write another file for this

 ```yaml
   - path: /opt/bin/kubernetes-install.sh